evercoinx/meme-tools/README.md

     yarn create-mint && yarn get-mint && yarn get-funds:main
     ```

-2. Add the token mint address to the X account and the Telegram group
+2. Add the token mint address to the X profile.

-3. Start social hype about the token launch on the X account and the Telegram group:
+3. Publish and pin posts about the token launch on the X account and the Telegram group.

-    - Publish and pin the meme greeting posts

-    - Publish and pin meme launch posts

 4. Run this command to open a Raydium CPMM pool: